Noelcarino/LCSolutions/README.md

     #1281 - Subtract the Product and Sum of Digits of an Integer
     #1295 - Find Number with Even Number of Digits
     #1365 - How many numbers are smaller than the current number
+    #1431 - Kids With the Greatest Number of Candies
     #1450 - Number of Students Doing Homework at a Given Time

 ### Medium